 Loren Dupuis, B.S.

 I began working in Dr. Kern's lab as a Research Technician in 2009, shortly after graduating.
 My work has focused on the etiology of cardiac valve disease and identifying anatomic abnormalities.
 My specialties include confocal imaging techniques, Amira 3D reconstructions, and micro-dissections of murine heart valves.

 Current: Accelerated Bachelor’s in Nursing program applicant

 After graduating, from Clemson, I joined Dr. Christi Kern's lab team in the summer of 2015.
 I facilitate the cardiovascular and temporomandibular joint projects.
 My main responsibilities were mouse husbandry, histology and training of undergraduate researchers in the C. Kern laboratory.

 Josh Mifflin, B.S.

 Research Specialist I, Part-Time

-I am a senior in the Honors College at the College of Charleston majoring in biology and minoring in chemistry.
-After graduation, I plan to pursue an MD.
-In Dr. Kern's lab, I am working on a Bachelor's Essay in cardiovascular development.
+I was a senior in the Honors College at the College of Charleston majoring in biology and minoring in chemistry.
+In Dr. Kern's lab, I worked on a Bachelor's Essay in cardiovascular development.

-I am an undergraduate student at the College of Charleston.
-I am working in Dr. Kern's lab, focusing on the development of the temporomandibular joint.
+I was an undergraduate student at the College of Charleston.
+In Dr. Kern's lab, I focused on the development of the temporomandibular joint.
 My goal is to attend dental school after graduating from the College of Charleston.